manuelmusngi/volatility-modeling-energy-commodities/README.md

 #### 📌 Overview

-This project is a production‑ready volatility modeling framework for NYMEX Henry Hub natural gas, built to analyze volatility persistence, regime shifts, and forecast performance across econometric, machine‑learning, and hybrid approaches.
+This project is a volatility modeling framework for NYMEX Henry Hub natural gas, built to analyze volatility persistence, regime shifts, and forecast performance across econometric, machine‑learning, and hybrid approaches.

 The system benchmarks: